andrenho/remoteprog/README.md

 # Uploading directly on the Raspberry Pi

+## Uploading via SWD

 This is useful when both development and uploading is being done on a Raspberry Pi.

-## Uploading via SWD
+The Raspberry Pi and the Pico Pi need to be connected on the 3-pin interface described above (SWD).

 Pico Pi 1: